AKSW/node_ldp/README.md

     -l, --load <file>            path to file with triples to serve -f, --fake-namespace <host>  fake namespace of URIs for testing -p, --port <port>            fake host part of URIs for testing

+## Running Test

+`node_ldp`'s test suite requires' `nodeunit`.
+Once you have that installed just type

+    make test

+at the command prompt.